 In June 2012, the GASB issued Statement No. 68, Accounting and Financial Reporting for Pensions (an amendment of GASB Statement No. 27).
 The objective of this Statement is to improve the accounting and financial reporting by state and local governmental employers about financial support for pensions that is provided by other entities, with regard to providing decision-useful information, supporting assessments of accountability and interperiod equity, and creating additional transparency.
 This pronouncement addresses financial statement preparation requirements for the recognition of the net pension liability and pension expenditures, specific disclosures for the Notes to Financial Statements, and certain required supplementary information.
 This Statement is effective for fiscal years beginning after June 15, 2014 with earlier application encouraged.
+The Authority implemented this Statement in conjunction with PEBA in the fiscal year ended June 30, 2015.

-1.R Recent Accounting Developments (Continued)
+1.T Recent Accounting Developments (Continued)